vaclav2016/xmppredis/README.md

 I have ideas to growthup this tool, but I havn't job.
 So, if You want help this project, You can spend few satoshi (or may be bitcoins):

-* To start Skype bridge: 1QAfNs5Utygt2XQoV3YCykzHs63S3AfEJ3
+* To start Skype bridge, bitcoin-wallet is: 1QAfNs5Utygt2XQoV3YCykzHs63S3AfEJ3
-* To start Facebook bridge: 1DQWKuG6kUpkzkYX52k6VccbPoP3XSYxYC
+* To start Facebook bridge, bitcoin-wallet is: 1DQWKuG6kUpkzkYX52k6VccbPoP3XSYxYC

 Code will be shared here with the same license.